gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

    For DTLS 1.2, the cipher suites forbidden by {{RFC7540}} MUST NOT be used.
-For all versions of DTLS, cryptographic parameters giving confidentiality and Perfect Forward Secrecy (PFS) MUST be used.
+For all versions of DTLS, cryptographic parameters giving confidentiality and forward secrecy MUST be used.

 ## Message Sizes {#Msg-size}